 According to a new report in New Scientist magazine, the best husbands are that humble harbinger of spring, the robin.
 This is especially true when their female partners are expecting.
 A group of researchers at Victoria University of Wellington, New Zealand, studied robins, which are monogamous, and discovered that pregnant females have cravings, generally for a food they hadn’t eaten recently.
 Somehow the “husbands” are able to guess what their wives want to eat—whether or not they saw what the females ate last—then go out and find that particular food and bring it back to the nest.
 So mealworms one day, then insect larvae the next, and so on.
 (The human equivalent is, of course, your hubby knowing you’re craving peanut butter and pickles, and getting them for you without you having to ask.
 Dream come true, right, ladies?)

-These findings suggest that females can somehow communicate their cravings—and that the husbands pick up their subtle signals and try to satisfy those cravings.
+These findings, originally published in the journal Nature, suggest that females can somehow communicate their cravings—and that the husbands pick up their subtle signals and try to satisfy those cravings.
 This may be an important predictor of robins’ longterm success, influencing whether or not they stay together, says lead researcher Rachael Shaw.

 So we can all take a lesson from these birds, as marriage expert John Gottman’s research has shown that the most important predictors of a happy human marriage are kindness and generosity.
 And a well-timed pint of Haagen Dazs goes a long way too!
 Learn more secrets of happily married couples.